MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-13-Tutorial-3D-step13.md

 ## Gun View

 The next step is to show the gun from first person view.
 Because Ducky, our player character, has no hands we will not render any arms or hands, but just a gun floating in front of the camera.
 We will render the first person weapon as a 3d overlay over the view of the game world.
+In other words, we're first going to render a 3d view from first person perspective and then we are going to render another 3d view on top of that of the gun.
 In fact, we will actually use a separate GameView instance and a separate World instance which will only contain the gun.

 First a few changes are needed to the GameView class.
 We add more parameters to the constructor to define if the view is an overlay view, to define the near and far distances for the camera clipping planes and a scale factor for the head bobbing effect.
 The skybox is created only if the view is not an overlay.